galaxyproject/galaxy-hub/src/authnz/use/oidc/index.md

 - Elixi AII: see [this page](/src/authnz/use/oidc/idps/elixir-aai/index.md) on how to use it
 - Globus: see [this page](/src/authnz/use/oidc/idps/globus/index.md) on how to use it
 - Custos: see [this page](/src/authnz/use/oidc/idps/custos/index.md) on how to use it
+- Okta: see [this page](/src/authnz/use/oidc/idps/okta/index.md) on how to use it